Poles to vote in one of most important elections in decades

 “There have been no social programs until now for young people, and this is what I find most convincing.”

-Henryk Domanski, a sociologist with the Polish Academy of Sciences also sees the focus on those who have been left out of the country’s post-communist economic miracle as key.
+Henryk Domanski, a sociologist with the Polish Academy of Sciences, also sees the focus on those who have been left out of the country’s post-communist economic miracle as key.

 “Law and Justice is the first party that not only says it will fight for the interests of the lower classes … who until now have been ignored, treated by politicians as inferior, but that actually does it,” Domanski said.